RitRa/python/README.md

 # Week 3
-is_it_tuesday.py program    is_it_tuesday.py
+is_it_tuesday.py
-- Checks if it is Tuesday
+- Programs checks if it is Tuesday

 fizz_buzz.py Program